Amblecote: History

-From the 17th century, there have been glassworks in Amblecote, including Thomas Webb and Dennis Hall, and together with the adjoining village of Wordsley, formed the main centre of the Stourbridge glass industry, now known as "The Glass Quarter".
-The glass tradition was brought by Huguenot immigrants to the area.
-Glass is still produced to this day in albeit much reduced numbers following the deindustrialisation of the area in the 1980s and 1990s which saw the closure of many of the larger companies.
+From the 17th century, following the arrival of Huguenot migrants to the area, Amblecote became home to a number of glassworks, including Thomas Webb and Dennis Hall.
+Together with the adjoining village of Wordsley, it formed the main centre of the Stourbridge glass industry, now known as "The Glass Quarter".
+Glass is still produced to this day, in albeit much-reduced quantities following the deindustrialisation of the area in the 1980s and 1990s which saw the closure of many of the larger companies.